MaiaVinicius/redis-com-client/README.md

 # redis-com-client

+This is a fork of redis-com-client by Diego Koga.
+It exposes several extra Redis commands to Classic ASP, so not only string type keys can be stored, but also hashes.
+It also supports increment and decrement functions.

-Redis Client for COM+ | StackExchange.Redis Wrapper
+Redis Client for COM+ | StackExchange.Redis Wrapper.
 This was made to be used on Classic ASP (ASP 3.0).

+### Installation

-Line command to install the COM+:
+Command to install the COM+ component:

 %SystemRoot%\Microsoft.NET\Framework\v4.0.30319\regasm redis-com-client.dll /tlb:redis-com-client.tlb /codebase

 On the ASP side you have not create the object.
-I initialized this in the global.asa using this:
+It can be done globally in the global.asa file like this:

 - < OBJECT RUNAT=Server SCOPE=Application ID=Cache PROGID=CacheManager></OBJECT >

 However, it also works if you want to create a scoped object:

 - Set Cache = Server.CreateObject("CacheManager")

-Later you can use these operations:

-- Initiliaze (this operation is required in order to share the same Redis instance with N sites) Cache.Init "prefix1"
+### Usage

 -**Add**

   Cache.Add "key1", "value"

  **or**

   Cache("key1") = "value"